Tax Exemptions

 Requirements

-Copies of the tax certification and verification forms are available on the Submit an Application page.
+The Historic Tax Certification and Verification applications are available on the Submit an Application page.

 Resources